powersync-ja/powersync.dart/packages/powersync/README.md

 ### Additional config

 Web support requires `sqlite3.wasm` and `powersync_db.worker.js` assets to be served from the web application.
-They can be downloaded to the `web` directory by running the following command in your applications root folder.
+They can be downloaded to the `web` directory by running the following command in your application's root folder.

 ```dart
 dart run powersync:setup_web